intel-mpx/intel-mpx.github.io/pages/pages-root-folder/index.md

 For [Apache](/case-studies#apache) and [Nginx](/case-studies#nginx), MPX performed well and on par with AddressSanitizer, achieving 85-95% of native throughput.
 For [Memcached](/case-studies#memcached), however, MPX could reach only 50% throughput, performing much worse than AddressSanitizer.

-**Lesson 5: AddressSanitizer is currently the best solution for debugging and security.**
+**Lesson 5: AddressSanitizer is currently the optimal solution.**
-In our experience, AddressSanitizer is the best choice in terms of performance, usability, and security, even though it provides weaker guarantees than MPX.
+In our experience, AddressSanitizer is the best choice in terms of performance and usability, even though it provides weaker security guarantees than MPX.
 The other two techniques---SoftBound and SafeCode research prototypes---are unstable and cannot compile/run correctly many of the evaluated programs.